-Usually, businesses are willing to correct mistakes that have been made when you get in touch to let them know.
+Usually, merchants are willing to correct mistakes that have been made when you get in touch to let them know.
 It’s quickest to send them an email and get things fixed that way, be it a new product or a refund.

+If your TransferWise debit card transactions go wrong, we as your debit card issuer, also might be able to help you out.
 Since we’re only able to submit a chargeback once for your transaction, we want to make sure we have a strong case for you.
 In most cases, we’ll need to include supporting documentation when we submit the chargeback.

 This often includes: